Ghanaian Vegan Red Red Stew

 5

-In a blender add the half onion, 3 tomatoes roughly chopped, one scotch bonnet pepper (deseeded if you do not like spicy food), 1/2 red bell pepper and a large thumb of ginger.
+In a blender add the half onion, 3 tomatoes roughly chopped, one scotch bonnet pepper (deseeded if you do not like spicy food), 1/2 red bell pepper, 2 cloves of garlic and a large thumb of ginger.
 Blend the mixture with about 1/4-1/3 cup of water, just enough water to make it blend

 6